napit-apps/green-agile-guide/docs/metrics/compute-per-deploy.md

 ## Impact
 Tracking compute time per deployment helps teams understand the **operational cost of delivery**.
 A decreasing trend indicates more efficient deployment pipelines, better automation, and reduced overhead.
 An increasing trend may point to overly complex deployment processes, redundant checks, or inefficient infrastructure operations.

 Because this metric measures compute consumption directly caused by deployment activities, it represents a **direct environmental impact**.
-At the same time, it acts as a governance lever by encouraging teams to design lean, reliable, and energy‑aware delivery processes.
+At the same time, improvements typically require changes to deployment architecture, automation strategies, and organizational delivery practices.
+The metric therefore also represents a **systemic impact**, acting as a governance lever that encourages teams to design lean, reliable, and energy‑aware delivery processes over time.

 ## Calculation